Skip to content

 The collected sayings and conversations of Confucius, compiled by his disciples after his death.
 The moral and social framework that has governed East Asian civilisation for 2,500 years.

-Cover of The Problems of Philosophy
+The Problems of Philosophy by Bertrand Russell — book cover

 The Problems of Philosophy